huzama/Portfolio_Website/_news/announcement_5.md

 permalink: /news/xfact
 ---

-Joining <a href='https://xfact.net/'> xfact Lab</a> to focus my research on Large Language Models
+Joined <a href='https://xfact.net/'> xfact Lab</a> to focus my research on Large Language Models